-Co-Director and Lead Investigator Anne Kavanagh is Professor of Women’s Health, Head of the Gender and Women’s Health Unit at the Melbourne School of Population and Global Health at the University of Melbourne, Director of the World Health Organization Collaborating Centre in Women’s Health, and Lead Investigator on the Centre for Research Excellence in Disability and Health.
+Co-Director and Lead Investigator Anne Kavanagh is Professor of Disability and Health, Head of the Disability and Health Unit at the Melbourne School of Population and Global Health at the University of Melbourne, and Lead Investigator on the Centre of Research Excellence in Disability and Health.
 Anne is an epidemiologist with a medical degree from Flinders University and PhD from Australian National University.
 She has an international reputation for her research on health inequities particularly as it relates to people with disability.
 Her work in the field of health inequities spans a range of social determinants including disability, gender, the built environment, socioeconomic position, employment and housing.

 Co-Director Gwynnyth Llewellyn has an international reputation for her work on family and disability.
 Her research on health and social inequities for parents with disabilities traverses health, welfare, child protection and legal domains and the use of social science inquiry and population methods.
 Examples of research translation include but are not limited to: a program of studies about parenting with disability which led to legislative, policy and practice change in care and protection NSW; and a 7 year federally funded national strategy building capacity for health and social welfare professionals working with disabled parents, now replicated in several US states, Sweden and the Netherlands.
 She is Lead Investigator on the Centre for Research Excellence in Disability and Health, Director of the Centre for Disability Research and Policy at the University of Sydney and coordinates the WHO Collaborating Centre for Health Workforce Development in Rehabilitation and Long Term Care (WHOCC).

-Eric Emerson is Professor of Disability Population Health at the Centre for Disability Research and Policy at the University of Sydney, where he leads the Centre’s stream of work on disability and disadvantage.
+Eric Emerson is Honorary Professor at the Centre for Disability Research and Policy (CDRP) at the University of Sydney.
+Previously, he was Professor of Disability Population Health at CDRP, where he led the Centre’s stream of work on disability and disadvantage.
 He is also Emeritus Professor of Disability & Health Research at the Centre for Disability Research, Lancaster University, UK and formerly the Founding Director of the English specialist Public Health Observatory on intellectual disabilities.
 From 2008 to 2016, he was responsible for liaison between IASSIDD (the international community of researchers and research centers in intellectual and developmental disability) and the World Health Organization (WHO).
 In 2008 he was awarded IASSIDD’s Distinguished Career Award for research.
 His research is at the forefront of social epidemiology addressing the intersection between disability, poverty and a range of environmental adversities typically associated with poverty (e.g., exposure to violence).
-He is one of the most frequently cited researchers in the world on issues relating to disability and has authored over 280 publications on issues related to the wellbeing and social inequalities faced by people with disabilities, especially children with disabilities and adults with intellectual or developmental disabilities
+He is one of the most frequently cited researchers in the world on issues relating to disability and has authored over 280 publications on issues related to the wellbeing and social inequalities faced by people with disabilities, especially children with disabilities and adults with intellectual or developmental disabilities.

 Dennis Petrie is a Health Economist and an ARC DECRA Fellow in the Centre for Health Economics, Monash University.
 He has published extensively on the economics of illicit drugs and alcohol, the longitudinal measurement and evaluation of health inequalities and has been involved in a number of economic evaluations of healthcare interventions.
 He specialises in analysing large and complex linked health datasets and using these to inform economic evaluations and health policy decisions with a particular focus on interventions and policies targeted at reducing health inequities.